junit-team/junit5/_includes/junit5-intro.md

 JUnit 5 is the result of [JUnit Lambda](http://junit.org/junit4/junit-lambda.html) and its [crowdfunding campaign on Indiegogo](http://junit.org/junit4/junit-lambda-campaign.html).

-The JUnit 5 team released the [Alpha version](https://github.com/junit-team/junit5/releases/tag/r5.0.0-ALPHA) in February 2016 and is currently working on [Milestone 1](https://github.com/junit-team/junit5/milestones/5.0%20M1).
+The JUnit 5 team released [Milestone 1](docs/5.0.0-M1/user-guide) on July 7, 2016, and is currently working on additional milestones and ultimately a GA release (due late 2016).

 ### Resources